 - Voluntary work that helps develop student's employability skills - Paid part-time work that helps students develop employability skills or experience to help them progress to their next steps. - 8.4 Work experience is promoted to all students within the college Tutorial programme and students are expected to consider undertaking a placement. - Support and advice to students is targeted.
 The aim of the Trust is for all students to have completed their programme having experienced the opportunity to develop wider employability skills and have the ability to gain valuable knowledge and understanding about the world of work. - 8.5 Students are encouraged to further develop their employability skills by engaging with our Virtual Work Experience, Research and Virtual Engagement programme (VERVE).
 This provides students with the opportunity to develop their knowledge of industry and OPTIC skills (Organisation, Problem Solving, Teamwork, Initiative, and Communication) by engaging with employers remotely. - Examples of this include; virtual work experience, insight days, webinars, blogs, question and answer sessions and direct virtual engagement with employers.
-VERVE helps students to make informed decisions about future career routes and supports future applications for higher/further education and employment. - 8.6 The T Level in Education and Early Years and BTEC Extended Diploma in Health and Social Care have compulsory work experience elements linked to the course.
-Other Applied General courses such as Health and Social Care, Sport and Business incorporate work experience as part of the programme of study. - 8.7 College supports students in gaining the work placements that are required by students for HE progression into the following professions; Medicine, Dentistry, Veterinary, Nursing, Teaching, Social Care and other Health Care related jobs such as Radiography.
+VERVE helps students to make informed decisions about future career routes and supports future applications for higher/further education and employment. - 8.6 Applied General courses such as Childcare CACHE Level 3 Diploma have compulsory work experience elements linked to the course.
+Other Applied General courses such as Sport and Business select the optional work experience units to study so that work experience opportunities are maximised for students. - 8.7 College supports students in gaining the work placements that are required by students for HE progression into the following professions; Medicine, Dentistry, Veterinary, Nursing, Teaching, Social Care and other Health Care related jobs such as Radiography.
 College supports students in this. - 8.8 The Individual Learning Plan (ILP), on cedar, is used by students to track and record their own personal encounters and experiences with employment and enrichment opportunities.
 This live document provides students with the opportunity to build up evidence for personal statements and application forms.